NWChemEx/.github/docs/source/community/pull_requests.rst

 #.
 Notify the reviewers when the author thinks that ``b`` is ready to merge
    by messaging ``r2g`` (or something similar) in the PR conversation.
 #.
-Respectfully address any reviewer concern.
+Respectfully address any reviewer concerns.
 Marking each one as resolved when
    it has been addressed.
 #.
 If the PR has changed return to item 5.
 #.
 The last approving reviewer merges the PR after all CI workflows pass.